LeBenchmark/Interspeech2021/AER/README.md

 |	data.json
 ```

-Note: Please change the path inside each file to refer to the directory in which each dataset is stored.
+Note: Please make sure that the path given in each `data.json` file refers to the directory where datasets are stored.

-Note: Other preprocessing related files like changing the sampling frequency of the data can be found under `FeatureExtraction\DatasetHandling`.
+Note: Others audio preprocessing scripts can be found in `FeatureExtraction\DatasetHandling`.

 <a name="Features"></a>
-## Extracting features
+## Features extraction

 <a name="MFB"></a>
 ### Mel Filter Bank (MFB) Features

-To produce MFB features, the following code may be used:
+To produce MFB features, which serve as baseline, the following command can be used:

 ```bash
 python MelFilterBank.py -f "MFB" -j "[path_to_datasets]/Datasets/RECOLA/data.json"
 ```

-Then it should be followed by a standardisation step:
+Followed by a standardisation step:

 ```bash
 python Standardize.py -f MFB -j "[path_to_datasets]/Datasets/RECOLA/data.json"